2.7 Social inclusion through volunteering

 -

-Platforma dobrovoľníckych centier a organizácií: By uniting volunteer centers and organizations, the platform has become a significant partner across various sectors in the field of volunteering.
-This collaboration enhances the development of networks of volunteers both within Slovakia and potentially abroad, contributing to social cohesion and inclusion. he platform's efforts to support and promote volunteering contribute to community building by fostering an environment where volunteers can engage in meaningful activities.
+Platform of Volunteer Centres and Organizations (PDCO): has become a significant partner across various sectors in the field of volunteering by uniting volunteer centres and organisations.
+This collaboration enhances the development of networks of volunteers both within Slovakia and potentially abroad, contributing to social cohesion and inclusion.
+The platform's efforts to support and promote volunteering contribute to community building by fostering an environment where volunteers can engage in meaningful activities.

 -